ferret-stack/ferret-stack.github.io/_posts/2025-09-25-Saving-You-Saved-Me.md

 The morning I found the cage empty and the house door ajar, something broke open in my chest.
 I ran into the street in nothing but underwear, rain soaking through to my skin and the gravel piercing my feet, screaming its name in a banshee's cry into the grey desolate dawn.
 Three hours I searched, checking under cars, behind dumpsters, anywhere a small body might hide or be hiding.
 It had to shelter itself from the rain, because I was unable to protect it.
 Goosebumps on my legs, nipples hard, and my heart breaking.
 I understood then how completely I had been claimed - not just as an owner, but as something far more desperate.
 I was its sanctuary, and I had failed.

 It saw me before I saw it.
-Emerging from some plant bed soaked and shivering, just as I was, it ran directly to me with a recognition that felt like coming home and it bit my ankle.
+Emerging from some plant bed soaked, dirty, and shivering, just as I was, it ran directly to me with a recognition that felt like coming home and it bit my ankle.
 Alerting me?
 Disciplining me?
 I scooped it up, both of us trembling and hearts mending, I realised that whatever had been broken in its past was also broken in me.

 "You've been on an adventure," I said to it.
 I could read the reply in its eyes, <em><span style="color:#ff69b4;">'it's only an adventure if I'm with you.'</span></em>